 The model we read here is that six out of seven days in a week can be focussed on ordinary work.

-But let us flip that around.
+However, it is helpful to flip this around.
 Focus instead on the one day out of seven as a standard, the foundation.

 One day out of seven is to be set apart (all the emphasis on being set apart, on holiness) – To be outside of ordinary work, to be of solemn rest.

-This is the model we read here, and we see it from the beginning (think of the days of creation).
+This is the model we read here, one set by God from the beginning of creation.

 * God Above,